Blog

 • download.windowsupdate.com

-You can check their availability by opening them in your browser or using the command ping in the command line.
+You can check their availability by opening them in a browser or using the command ping at the command prompt.

 9. Run the Windows Troubleshooter

-Windows has a built-in tool that can automatically detect and resolve update and activation issues.
+Windows includes a built-in tool that can automatically detect and resolve issues with updates and activation.

 • Go to Settings > Update & Security > Troubleshoot.